What is Quick Commerce: All You Need to Know

 Planning and optimizing the tasks for delivery fulfillment to reinforce compliance with the service level agreement follows next.
 The retail partner(s) or dark store manager starts preparing an order for shipment.
 The creation or preparation of the order marks this first step complete.

-2. Parcel collection
+2. Efficient parcel collection systems

 A delivery company collects the package from retail partner(s) and handles delivery operations as per the agreed-upon terms.